-The 1100/10 Systems CPU is provided with an unusually powerful and flexible instruction repertoire.
+The 1100/20 Central Processor is provided with an unusually powerful and flexible instruction repertoire.
 Many of the instructions are effectively accessed and completed in one main storage cycle.
 Included in the complete set of instructions is a group which permits fast and simplified control by the executive system.

-In the following discussion, the instructions in the 1100/10 Systems repertoire are grouped by functional class to illustrate the power of the repertoire.
-Appendix C lists the instructions numerically by octal function code, stating exactly what each one does and giving the execution time.
+In the following discussion, the instructions in the 1100/20 System repertoire are grouped by functional class to illustrate the power of the repertoire.
+Appendix C lists them numerically by octal function code, stating exactly what each one does.